Employment & Businesses

 The main findings are:

-There was estimated to be a total of 7.3 thousand full time equivalent staff employed by primary wood processors in the UK in 2013, a 1% increase on the total for 2012.
+There was estimated to be a total of 7.6 thousand full time equivalent staff employed by primary wood processors in the UK in 2011.
+Over one half of this total was employed by sawmills and a further one third by wood-based panel mills.

-- Accident rates in forestry and wood products have tended to decline in recent years, but are still higher than the averages in agriculture and manufacturing respectively.
+- Accident rates in forestry and primary wood processing have tended to decline in recent years, but are still higher than the averages in agriculture and manufacturing respectively.

-- There were 247 establishments in the primary wood processing industries in the UK using UK-grown roundwood in 2013.
+- Establishments in the primary wood processing industries